Trees of metric compacta and trees of manifolds

 {\bf 3.B.6 Definition.} \item{(1)} A discrete family $\cal C$ of pairwise noncrossing splittings of a compact metric space $K$ will be called {\it a tree decomposition} of $K$. \item{(2)} A tree decomposition ${\cal C}= \{ (A_\lambda,\{ Y_\lambda,Z_\lambda \}) \}_{\lambda\in\Lambda}$ of $K$ is {\it fine} if for each $\epsilon>0$ the set $ \{ \lambda\in\Lambda: \min[\hbox{diam}(Y_\lambda),\hbox{diam}(Z_\lambda)]>\epsilon \} $ is finite.

 {\bf 3.B.7 Example.} Let $K=\lim\Theta$ be the limit of a tree system $\Theta$ of metric compacta, and suppose that it is {\it essential}, in the sense that for any $e\in O_T$ the set $\Sigma_e$ is a proper subset in $K_{\alpha(e)}$.
-For any edge $e\in O_T$ denote by $T_e$ this subtree obtained by removing (the interior of) $e$ from $T$ which contains the terminal vertex $\omega(e)$.
+For any edge $e\in O_T$, let $T_e$ denote the maximal subtree of $T\setminus\hbox{int}(|e|)$ that contains $\omega(e)$.
 Put $H_e$ to be the limit of the restricted system $\Theta_{T_e}$.
 Note that for each $e\in O_T$ the triple $(\Sigma_e,\{ H_e,H_{\bar e} \})$, viewed as consisting of subsets of $K$, is an elementary splitting of $K$.
 Note also that the family of all splittings of $K$ having this form yields a tree decomposition of $K$.
 We denote this decomposition by ${\cal C}(\Theta)$.
 Moreover, this decomposition is fine, which can be deduced by the same methods as in the proof of the last assertions in Proposition 1.C.1 (as given in Section 1.D).

 One of the consequences of fineness of a tree decomposition is the following.

 {\bf 3.B.8 Fact.} {\it Let $\cal C$ be a fine tree decomposition of a compact metric space $K$.
 Then for any domain $\Omega$ for $\cal C$ the family ${\cal A}_\Omega$ of all separators from $\cal C$ adjacent to $\Omega$ is null.}